Editor’s Note: This post has been updated with new links and fresh content to help you make your conversion rates even explode-ier. 😉

 - How soon do you need help?

-They’ll understand that creating a quote isn’t lightning fast, and will most likely oblige since they’ve already committed this far.
+They’ll understand that creating a quote isn’t lightning fast.
+And they will most likely oblige since they’ve already gone this far.

 Here’s why multi step landing page designs can work better than their single step counterparts: